soumikadevarakonda/Erudition/README.md

 Password: python

 In this Library, you can read some cool books (my personal favorites).
 In the User App, navigate to "View all Books" to find the library catalog.

 Happy Reading! 📖🌱❤

+P.S.
+For those wondering what Erudition means, the name is derived from the Latin word for "learning" or "knowledge."
+It perfectly represents the essence of our library app, designed to promote continuous learning and provide easy access to a wealth of educational resources.